Planning-Inspectorate/appeals-back-office/docs/notifications.md

 All templates are stored as markdown files located within the codebase at [Notify Templates](../appeals/api/src/server/notify/templates) as _.content.md and _.subject.md template pairs for the email content and subject line respectively.

-When an email is sent, the templates are pre-populated with the personalisation variables before sending the contents to Notify with the `GOV_NOTIFY_APPEAL_GENERIC_ID`.
+When an email is sent, the templates are pre-populated with the personalisation variables before sending the contents to Notify with the template id as `GOV_NOTIFY_APPEAL_GENERIC_ID`.

 > [!IMPORTANT]
-> The `API GOV_NOTIFY_API_KEY` cannot be publicly disclosed, and need to be retrieved through the repository owner
+> The `API GOV_NOTIFY_API_KEY` cannot be publicly disclosed, and needs to be retrieved through the repository owner

 When developing locally, it's advantageous to prevent any emails from being sent to notify at all and instead emulate this process and have approximate rendering of these emails in the local temporary email folder `/appeals/api/temp` as \*.html files.